troperville

 • Exact Words: Invoked.
 The Constitution says that nobody can be elected president twice.
 Exactly, "No body", but Richard Nixon is just a head in a robot body.

-• Exotic Entree: Just to show how messed up the future is, some animals not considered food today, are eaten regularly, like parrots.
-Not dolphins though, since they're apparently sapient.
-Unless they blow all their money on lottery tickets, then it's OK.
+• Exotic Entree: Just to show how messed up the future is, some animals not considered food today are eaten regularly, like parrots.
+Not dolphins though, unless they blow all their money on instant lottery tickets, then it's okay.

 • Expository Theme Tune: Parodied with the New Justice Team.